 - Making decisions without listening or gathering views from family members

 - Making decisions even though the family object without referring it to the Court

 Things to do before changing a professional deputy

 Before you change a professional deputy, it's important to explore why you want to change.
 You should speak to the current deputy openly and honestly and see if you can resolve any breakdowns in the relationship.
 It can be expensive to change a professional deputy, so the best option may be to repair the relationship.

 You could also report any concerns you have to the Office of the Public Guardian (OPG), who will be able to explore your concerns and worries for you.

 If you are looking at options as a family member because you do not agree with a decision the deputy has made, you should seek advice from another expert who will be able to advise you if the decision was appropriate and in the best interests of the person they are acting for.

-An application will then need to be made to the Court of Protection.
+Once agreement from the current deputy has been explored, an application will then need to be made to the Court of Protection.
 Whilst this application is being processed, the current deputy will remain in place.
 If they have made no objection to the change, this application should go through without any problems.

 If you wish to discuss professional deputyship or want to know more about changing professional deputy, speak to our expert Court of Protection team today.